kyledayton/requesthub/README.md

 ![RequestHub](http://i.imgur.com/pSflmfL.png)

 ## Overview
-I developed this for our organization to maximize our limited pool of public IPs.
-We can map all of our external service webhooks to one IP, and forward them to numerous internal testing servers.
+I originally developed this to help test and debug webhook systems, but it later found use in our organization to maximize our limited pool of public IPs.
+We map all of our external service webhooks to one IP, and forward them to internal testing servers.
 I thought others would have a use for something like this, so I decided to release it as open source software.

 ## Installation
 ###### Install